mingzheruan/Java-LeetCode/The Record of My problem Journey/Two Sum.md

 ### Strategy

-Traversing the array to find the sum of two different elements equals the target.
+Traversing the array gets the sum of two different elements, which equals the target.

 ### Code